f1zm0/Hypervim/README.md

 When you want to start using Copiot, you first need to run `:Copilot auth` command, and complete the authentication process.

 For more info refer to the [plugin documentation](https://github.com/zbirenbaum/copilot.lua)

+## 🛠️ Troubleshooting

+### Markdown-Preview dependencies

+If you run `:MarkdownPreview` and get an error message saying that `tslib` is not installed, you may need to install its dependencies manually, by going into `~/.local/share/nvim/site/pack/packer/start/markdown-preview.nvim` and running `yarn install`.

+The issue is tracked here: [iamcco/markdown-preview/issues/188](https://github.com/iamcco/markdown-preview.nvim/issues/188)

 ## 🤝 Contributing